I built a CLI to fix the encoding/newline/whitespace noise that pollutes your diffs

 code-normalizer-pro . --dry-run

-The two things I want to know from anyone who tries it
+The two things I’d like to hear from anyone who tries it

-1. CI compatibility: Does it work in your CI setup?
-If it broke something, I want to know exactly how.
+1. CI compatibility – Does it work in your CI pipeline?
+If it breaks anything, please describe exactly what happened.

-2. Missing language or workflow: What language or workflow is missing that would make this useful to you?
+2. Missing language or workflow – Which language or workflow isn’t supported yet that would make this tool useful for you?

-If you hit a bug or have a feature request, open an issue.
-I respond to everything.
+The source code is on GitHub.
+If you encounter a bug or have a feature request, open an issue – I respond to everything.

 Built with Python 3.10+.
-Zero required external dependencies except tqdm.
+Zero external dependencies except tqdm.

 MIT license.